beehive-lab/TornadoVM/README.md

     }

     public void run(Matrix2DFloat A, Matrix2DFloat B, Matrix2DFloat C, final int size) {
-        // When using the kernel-parallel API, we need to crete a Grid and a Worker
+        // When using the kernel-parallel API, we need to create a Grid and a Worker

-        WorkerGrid workerGrid = new WorkerGrid2D(size, size);    // Create 2D Worker
+        WorkerGrid workerGrid = new WorkerGrid2D(size, size);    // Create a 2D Worker
         GridTask gridTask = new GridTask("s0.t0", workerGrid);   // Attach the worker to the Grid TornadoVMContext context = new TornadoVMContext();       // Create a context workerGrid.setLocalWork(32, 32, 1);                      // Set the local-group size